 Long story short, our club had a wonderful Tennis Pro, Mike Watson.
 I started taking lessons from him, and I was hooked on tennis.
 15 years later, I became a PTR – Professional Teaching Instructor (working for my first Pro, Mike Watson).
 I’m very fortunate to have been able to play tennis, socially and competitively, as well as teach tennis.

-My husband passed away 10 years ago.
+My husband passed away in 2007.
 Two years later, I met William.
 He did not play tennis.
 William spent his time working and focused on his teenagers’ activities.
 William started out going to my tennis matches and tournaments.
 He finally decided to try tennis!
 William was my first student!

 Like me, William fell in love with the sport.
 That is when our tennis travel began.
 He lived in California and I lived in New Jersey.
-He would only play tennis when he saw me.
-So, we would find opportunities to play tennis.
-We would combine a resort weekend with tennis.
+We would play tennis whenever we saw each other.
+It became a hobby to find memorable places to visit, and play tennis.
 It was fun to plan our vacations.
 A memorable moment on a cruise ship, the cruise director pointed to us in line, getting off the ship and said, “where are you going with tennis racquets on a ship?”
 Little did he know, we were getting off that ship and playing tennis at the Sandals resort in Jamaica.

 That was the beginning of our love story.
 Tennis begins at love.